 The Museum hours are subject to change; for the most up-to-date information, visit our Hours page or phone our SPY-line: 202.393.7798 (202.EYE.SPY.U).
 The Museum is closed on Thanksgiving Day and Christmas Day.
 The Museum opens daily from 10:00 PM - 6:00 PM.
 Last admission is one hour prior to closing.
 The Museum hours extend for holidays, spring break, and summer.

-The International Spy Museum is a privately owned and operated museum completely independent of tax money or government funding.
-Your admission fee, together with retail and membership revenue, supports the Museum's research, exhibitions, and educational programming.
+The International Spy Museum, a 501(c)(3) private non-profit, operates completely independent of tax money or government funding.
+Your admission fee supports the Museum’s research, exhibitions, and educational programming.

-General Admission tickets are $19.95 for Adults; $15.95 for Seniors (ages 65+), Active Duty Military, and Law Enforcement; and $14.95 for Youth ages 7 to 17.
+General Admission tickets are $22.95 for Adults; $16.95 for Seniors (ages 65+), Military, Veterans, Law Enforcement, and college students (with valid ID); and $14.95 for Youth ages 7 to 11.
 Children age 6 and under are free.
 Please note that prices do not include tax.
 Groups of 10 or more qualify for reduced group admission rates.
 Please utilize our Group Reservation Request Form to inquire about availability and to expedite the Group Reservation process.
 Once you have completed the request form, you will be contacted within 24 hours by a member of the Group Sales team to discuss availability and to set up an account for your planned visit.
 If you would prefer to speak with a Group Sales Representative (9:00 AM - 6:00 PM Mon-Fri EST) please don't hesitate to call 202.654.0942 or 202.654.0964.

 Yes!
 While children of all ages are welcome, those aged 10 and up will gain the most from the exhibitions.
 Children are encouraged to experience the interactive activities at the Museum marked on the Spy Guide.
 Student groups are encouraged to attend and special workshops are offered for 5th through 12th grade groups.
 The Spy for a Day guide will help prepare students for their visit and provide activities during the visit.
 Children can also explore our upcoming KidSpy programs®.

 The International Spy Museum fully complies with all ADA requirements for visitors with disabilities.
 In addition, wheelchairs are available on a first-come, first-served basis upon request for elderly and disabled visitors; and sign language interpretation (for public programs only) is available with two-week advanced notice.
-The Museum also offers a TTY number for the hearing impaired: 202.654.0977.
-Accessibility
+Click here to visit our Accessibility page.

 The International Spy Museum Complex encompasses 64,000 square feet.
 More than 20,000 square feet make up the permanent exhibition space.